Early learning and childcare

 What is early learning and childcare

-All children aged 3 and 4 years old are eligible for free part-time early learning and childcare depending on the date of the child’s birthday.
-Local authorities have a duty to ensure that enough places are available for all 3 and 4 year-olds whose parents want them to attend.
+All children aged 3 or 4 years can get free part-time early learning and childcare.
+When they become eligible depends on their birthday.
+Local councils must make sure there are enough places for all 3- and 4 year-olds whose parents want them to attend.
 Children whose birthdays are:

 • on or between 1 March and 31 August are eligible for a place in the autumn term